 Moving SAP HANA to Snowflake means you can separate storage and compute

 As a user of Snowflake’s fully managed platform, you can attach and detach Snowflake services as required.
 This improves operational efficiency and reduces costs.
 Snowflake provides elastic compute and storage that are independently scalable.
 You do not need to deal with the complexities of hardware and compute allocation, it is completely managed by Snowflake.
+The SAP Cloud Connector and Why It’s So Amazing

 For example, with heavy workloads, SAP HANA may get overloaded, display out-of-memory errors and throttle SAP BW queries, possibly needing license negotiations, whereas on Snowflake it would be business as usual.
 How to load terabytes of data to Snowflake fast